Our

 The full therapy program consists of 12 or more sessions.
 It begins with training the tip of the tongue where to rest and keeping lips sealed while increasing muscle tone and coordination.

 This Therapy is for very young children.
-Ones we know have myofunctional issues, but are too young for a structured therapy program.
+Ones we know have myofunctional issues but are too young for a structured therapy program.
 As often as possible, exercises are altered to be fun activities, games, or competitions.
 Therapy is done in 3 session intervals and re-evaluated as the child grows to continue therapy.
-Often times a MyoMunchee is used.
+Often times, a MyoMunchee is used.